Ed1sonChen/sensor-data-analytics-program/README.md

 ### Download
 Some datasets require downloads in order to be used.
 All the files can be downloaded [here](https://www.dropbox.com/sh/kpiit4ly8l47mo4/AACqFLwGjgcOhyr6GN-669PZa?dl=0).

-### Train a model
-Train a model using one objective on one dataset with one test environment.
-For data that requires a download, you need to provide the path to the data directory with `--data_path`.

 ### Dependencies
 The following dependencies are required to run this project:
 * numpy